-K3 Retail has integrated Pennies’ ‘digital charity box’ into its Microsoft Dynamics based payment technology, allowing retailers including Topps Tiles and Saville Row’s Gieves & Hawkes to offer their customers the choice to donate a few digital pence – always under £1 – when they pay by card.
+K3 has integrated Pennies’ ‘digital charity box’ into its Microsoft Dynamics based payment technology, allowing retailers including Topps Tiles and Saville Row’s Gieves & Hawkes to offer their customers the choice to donate a few digital pence – always under £1 – when they pay by card.

 Collectively, consumers clicking ‘yes’ to donate have done so over 300,000 times over a three-year period; with an average donation value of 36.4p.
 These small, ad-hoc, and anonymous micro-donations have together raised thousands for charities such as Macmillan Cancer Support, Walking for The Wounded and Queen Elizabeth Scholarship Trust (QEST).

-Tony Bryant, Business Development Director, K3 Retail said
+Tony Bryant, Business Development Director, K3 said

-The partnership between K3 Retail and Pennies demonstrates both the capacity and the potential for financial technology to be a force for social good.
+The partnership between K3 and Pennies demonstrates both the capacity and the potential for financial technology to be a force for social good.
 We are thrilled to have created a digital platform which allows for quick and easy micro-donations to be made, and the take-up and results so far indicate an exciting future for digital charity donations.

 Alison Hutchinson CBE, CEO of Pennies said